dabamos/openadms-server/docs/source/data-retrieval.rst

 ----------

 The `URL manipulation tools`_ of `GNU Octave`_ can directly download resources from OpenADMS Server into the current workspace.
-The example uses the `jsonlab`_
+The example uses the `JSONLab`_
 library:

 .. code-block:: matlab